sanyacastor/sam-hopkins-11ty/src/projects/not-in-the-title-too.md

 ---
 id: vABrLIvMrhQEvGmX_lnQM
 title: Not in the Title too
+customTitle: Not in the Title too | Anticipating (Concept Note written in 2013)
+  - Sam Hopkins
 dates: "2013"
 collaborators: Sophia Bauer
 cardDescription: Inquiry into a Nigerian video archive, part 2.
 We commissioned